ArcXeon/English-Hindi-Neural-Translation/README.md

 # English-Hindi-Nlp-Translation
+# Introduction
-The code focuses on implementing English-to-Hindi translation using the MBart model and tokenizer from the Hugging Face Transformers library.
+This project focuses on implementing an English-to-Hindi translation system using the MBart model and tokenizer from the Hugging Face Transformers library.
+The primary objective is to leverage pre-trained models to facilitate cross-lingual natural language generation, specifically translating English sentences into Hindi.

-Import necessary libraries and set up the environment, import data from CSV file containing English-Hindi Sentence Pairs Dataset.

-Data visualization of the imported data using FastEda Library.

-Performed extensive data preprocessing steps such as text cleaning, tokenization, and adding special tokens to mark sentence boundaries.
+# Dataset
+The dataset comprises English-Hindi sentence pairs, stored in a CSV file.
+Each row contains an English sentence and its corresponding Hindi translation.
+This dataset is critical for both training and evaluating the translation model.

+# Methodolgy
+# Importing Libraries
+The first step is to import the necessary libraries and tool:
+Transformers: For accessing the MBart model and tokenizer.
+Pandas: For data manipulation and handling.
+FastEda: For data visualization.
+Matplotlib/Seaborn: For creating visualizations
+Numpy: For numerical computations

+## Data Import and Visualization
+The next step involves importing the dataset from the CSV file and performing initial data exploration and visualization using the FastEda library.
+This helps understand the dataset's structure, distribution, and other essential characteristics.

+# Data Preprocessing
+Data preprocessing is crucial for preparing the text for model training.
+The steps include:
+Text Cleaning: Removing unwanted characters, punctuation, and extra spaces.
+Tokenization: Splitting sentences into individual tokens.
+Adding Special Tokens: Creating sequence boundary marking

+# Metric Calculation
-Calculated various metrics like sentence lengths and word frequencies in preparation for model training.
+Various metrics such as sentence lengths and word frequencies are calculated to gain insights into the dataset and prepare it for model training.

+# Model Initialization and Translation Function
-The core of the code involves initializing the MBart model and tokenizer for Hindi translation.
-Created a translation function that takes an English input sentence, tokenizes it using the tokenizer, generates Hindi translations using the pre-trained MBart model, and formats the output.
+The MBart model and tokenizer are initialized for Hindi translation.
+A translation function is created to take an English input sentence, tokenize it, generate Hindi translations using the MBart model, and format the output

+# Translation Results
-The translation results are demonstrated by applying the function to a sample of English sentences and printing both the original Hindi sentences from the dataset and their translated counterparts.
+The translation function is applied to a sample of English sentences from the dataset, and the results are printed alongside the original Hindi sentences.